 Daniel Calder B.Mus., B.Ed.

-Daniel has a special love of choral music and is highly regarded for his work within the community choir movement in Queensland.
-From 1999 to 2002, Daniel conducted the renowned Blackstone-Ipswich Cambrian Choir Inc., one of the oldest community choral bodies in Australia.
-He is a past Musical Director of the Caloundra Chorale and Theatre Company, leading them to Queensland’s Champion Choir in 2005.
+From 1999 to 2002 and again in 2006, Daniel conducted the renowned Blackstone-Ipswich Cambrian Choir Inc., one of the oldest community choral bodies in the country.
+He is also a past Musical Director of the Caloundra Chorale and Theatre Company Inc. from 2002 to 2005.

-Daniel has been recognised as one of Queensland’s leading choral conductors and is in high demand as a choral clinician, vocal coach, repetiteur and adjudicator.
+Recognised as one of Australia’s leading choral conductors, Daniel is in high demand as a choral clinician, vocal coach, repetiteur and adjudicator.